oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 * `hostname_label` - The hostname for the primary endpoint of the DB System.
 Used for DNS.
 The value is the hostname portion of the primary private IP's fully qualified domain name (FQDN) (for example, "dbsystem-1" in FQDN "dbsystem-1.subnet123.vcn1.oraclevcn.com").
 Must be unique across all VNICs in the subnet and comply with RFC 952 and RFC 1123.
 * `id` - The OCID of the DB System.
 * `ip_address` - The IP address the DB System is configured to listen on.
 A private IP address of the primary endpoint of the DB System.
 Must be an available IP address within the subnet's CIDR.
 This will be a "dotted-quad" style IPv4 address.
-* `is_analytics_cluster_attached` - DEPRECATED -- please use `isHeatWaveClusterAttached` instead.
-If the DB System has an Analytics Cluster attached.
 * `is_heat_wave_cluster_attached` - If the DB System has a HeatWave Cluster attached.
 * `is_highly_available` - Specifies if the DB System is highly available.
 * `lifecycle_details` - Additional information about the current lifecycleState.